sarabveer/nanakshahi-js/README.md

 ```js
 findMovableHoliday( 'gurunanak' )
 ```
 ## Acknowledgements

 I want to thank:

 * Guru Sahib, who inspires us into Sikhi.

 * Pal Singh Purewal, who explained various concepts in the Bikrami and Nanakshahi Calendars to me and answered my various technical and historical questions.
+Spent countless hours verifying the calculations done by me.

-* E. M. Reingold and N. Dershowitz for their Calendrical Calculations book and Calendrica program code, which serves as the base for this library.
+* E. M. Reingold and N. Dershowitz for their Calendrical Calculations book and Calendrica program code, which serves as the base for the Bikrami calculations done in this library.

 * My father, Jasjit Singh, whose curiosity in the Nanakshahi and Bikrami calendar systems inspired me find answers to his technical questions.